Everything You Need to Know about Radisson Rewards Everything You Need to Know about Radisson Rewards

 • VIP member: 36 points per $1

-Things really jump for Premium elite members.
-Assuming Radisson points are worth 0.25 cent on average, this is a bit below 8% back on every stay.
+Earnings really jump for Premium elite members.
+Assuming Radisson points are worth 0.25 cents on average, Premium members each just below 7% back on every stay.
 At the VIP level, you'll get roughly a 9% return.
+Note that earning rates at Prizeotel properties are 50% of what you get at all the other brands.

 Radisson Rewards tier charts showing earnings and benefits for members